wdawson/vscode-bkr/README.md

 ### `betterKillRing.ringSize`

 The maximum number of kills to keep in the kill ring.
-The default is 20.
+The default is `20`.

 ### `betterKillRing.multiLineKill.enabled`

 When enabled, if the cursor is in the same position as the last kill, the next kill will be appended to the last kill, resulting in a single entry in the kill ring.
+The default is `false`.

 ## Known Issues